Ferratauris/hugo/content/en/linux/lpic-1/8-managing-processes.md

 ## top

-Now, sofar we have been looking at some useful commands.
+So far we have been looking at some useful commands.
 None of them are as useful as top when we are looking at processes Running the top command will give you great information to work with.
 Like the processes using the most of the resources the system has available.
 It will show the: